layinka/agent-x/README.md

 ## AgentX
 DeFi Yield optimization agent on Sonic.

-AgentX is an AI agent that can chat with users and also work round-the-clock to maximize DeFi yeilds, based on users' pre-defined preferences.
+AgentX is an AI agent that can chat with each user and also work round-the-clock to maximize DeFi yeilds, based on each user's goals, risk tolerance and market conditions.

 Imagine an AI agent is like "Yearn Finance Dapp" but can chat with you, learn from your risk preferences, DeFi announcements, public discussions and maximize your DEFI yeilds for you across top yeild opportunities, while you're sleeping or driving.